 2013 – Linköping University – Docent (Habilitation)

-2007 – L’École des Hautes Études en Sciences Sociales (FR) – Doctorat in Histoires des Techniques
+2007 – L’École des Hautes Études en Sciences Sociales (FR) – Doctorat: Histoires des Techniques (Ph.D.
+History of Science and Technology)

-2005 – City University of New York Graduate School (US) – Doctorate (Ph.D.) in Philosophy and Certificate in Women’s Studies
+2005 – City University of New York Graduate School (US) – Doctorate (Ph.D.): Philosophy, Graduate Certificate in Women’s Studies

-1990 – Barnard College, Columbia University (US) – Bachelor’s Degree in Philosophy and Political Science
+1990 – Barnard College, Columbia University (US) – Bachelor’s Degree: Major Philosophy, Minor Political Science